Skip to main content

 Why use with-watch

-• Keep familiar CLI tools such as cat, cp, sed, and find.
+• Keep familiar CLI tools such as cat, cp, sed, rg, protoc, and find.

-• Let with-watch infer watched inputs for common file-oriented commands.
+• Let with-watch infer watched inputs for common file-oriented, search, and schema/codegen commands.

 • Declare explicit inputs with exec --input when you want fully predictable reruns.